 Here, the work of Narasimha Rao is particularly relevant and inspiring.
 Rao is a professor at the Yale School of Forestry and Environmental Studies specializing in energy systems analysis.
 His work focuses on demonstrating the link between reducing inequality and mitigating the worst impacts of the climate crisis.

 Rooted in the understanding that the climate crisis is, fundamentally, an issue of justice, Rao’s research shows that reducing inequality – both within and between countries – holds significant potential for mitigating the worst impacts of climate change.
 Rao recognizes that emerging economies have what appear to be conflicting demands.
-They are rightly focused on raising living standards and this involves growth and increased energy use.
+They are rightly focused on raising living standards and this necessarily involves growth and increased energy use.
 However, if all countries consumed and wasted at the level of the United States – the goal for many emerging economies – the health of the planet, and therefore all countries, would be doomed.

 Rao calls for an increase in equality: raising living standards for many while significantly lowering consumption in those countries, like the United States, that are consuming far more than their fair share.
 He explains: “We need to look more rigorously at the basic requirements of human well-being and human progress.
 We know what they are in economics and social policy, but we don’t know how to align those requirements with climate change and energy use.”